A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Oriented Methods

 where $p(\mathbf{x}; \theta_t)$ is the model prediction (i.e., a probability distribution).
 This approximation avoids backpropagation through the entire network, which was trained beforehand, while still capturing the difficulty of learning a sample.

 The benefit of GraNd/EL2N is that it directly relates to the extent to which a sample drives parameter updates.
 Moreover, they are straightforward ranking metrics once partial training is done.
-On the other hand, GraNd can be expensive for very large networks or datasets if computed frequently, while EL2N can be imprecise as an approximation in such scenarios.
-Among all the methods reviewed, we find that GraNd selects the slowest.
+However, similar to GraNd, extremely high-sensitivity samples (e.g., outliers) can dominate the sampling distribution \cite{alain2015variance,citovsky2021batch}.
+This skew risks overfitting and can reduce coverage of the broader data distribution.
+Among all the methods reviewed, we find that GraNd has the highest runtime.